Chymyst/chymyst-core/docs/joinrun.md

 ```

-Each molecule carries a name.
+Each molecule carries a name, which can be obtained as `m.name`.
 The name will be used when printing the molecule for debugging purposes.
 Otherwise, names have no effect on runtime behavior.